SystemSpace/Compendium/compendium.rst

   They actually have a rather nice, layered transporation system, with both air, land, space and sea, but public transportation still sucks.

   At least that's what I've heard about Ghakuwent'sj's main transportation provider, Onestep.

+How do computers work in LFE (more specifically processors)?
+Is it similar in the way that it uses billions of transistors, or is it biological?
+  There's many different architectures, both biological and technical.

 Magic
 -----